tellary/anki-md/README.md

 If you happen to like Emacs and `org-mode`, then you should check out [`anki-editor`][anki-editor].

+Unlike `anki-editor`,
-This tool converts a card deck in simple Markdown format to Anki import files.
+this tool doesn't synchronize a text file contents with Anki, but it converts a card deck in simple Markdown format to Anki import files.
 You have to import the files to Anki manually after conversion.

 Deck format